Eurofighter Typhoon (video game): Gameplay

 The story of the game posits Russia quickly invading the eastern countries of Europe.
 Iceland is the next one on the list, as NATO has abandoned the country in an attempt to protect the Western countries of Europe.
 The ICEFOR is outnumbered, but is able to deploy a small number of the new Eurofighter Typhoon aircraft to turn the tide of the war.
-The game also features a very extensive virtual battleground over Iceland, some of the most advanced created at the time.
-A dynamic camera enables watch the war in real-time.
-As the war unfolds, news will be delivered by an online newspaper.
+The game also features a very extensive virtual battleground over Iceland, one of the most advanced of its time.
+A dynamic camera enables the player to watch the war in real-time.
+As the war unfolds, news will be delivered by an in-game newspaper.

 The game allows the player to take over the destiny of six pilots.
-Each one will be assigned different missions depending on their abilities such as bombing, interception, Wild Weasel, with several of these missions even going on at the same time.
-The player can switch at any time between pilots, taking charge of the most critical and dangerous tasks of the mission, and leaving up to the AI the others.
-As the war goes on, each pilot can be injured, lost behind enemy lines after an unlucky ejection and waiting for the rescue helicopters, or taken prisoner and even be interrogated by the Russians.
+Each one will be assigned different missions depending on their abilities such as bombing, interception, and Wild Weasel, with several of these missions even going on at the same time.
+The player can switch at any time between pilots, taking charge of the most critical and dangerous tasks of the mission, and leaving the AI to perform the others.
+As the war goes on, each pilot can be injured, lost behind enemy lines after an unlucky ejection and waiting for rescue, or taken prisoner, and can even be interrogated by the Russians.